jeffshrager/Cognitive-Games/README.md

 1. How to Play: Clear, step-by-step instructions for introducing and running the game, including variations for different group sizes or skill levels.
 2. Cognitive Insights: An analysis of the mental processes involved, drawing connections to key concepts in psychology, neuroscience, and philosophy.
 3. AI Comparisons: A look at how artificial intelligence might perform the task—sometimes excelling, sometimes struggling—and what this reveals about both human and machine cognition.
+4. References: Some pointers to where to more detail on the cognitive processes revealed by the game.

 # Who This Book Is For